The Cost of Lying

 Part one digs into the psychology of lying — what motivates children to lie and how their young brains manage the internal conflict of whether to lie or not.
 We offer strategies for how parents can deal with their children's lies, and make suggestions for when parents should seek professional help.
 Henry Yin, a research neuroscientist for the Duke Institute for Brain Sciences, explains that when someone lies, there is always a conflict in the brain; telling the truth is natural.
 We explore how parents can identify if a child encompasses enough insight to detect the risks associated with the conflict of telling a lie.
 This is key.

-Part two focuses on how genetic makeup and childhood experiences can cause certain teens to be prone to developing a personality order.
+Part two focuses on how genetic makeup and childhood experiences can cause certain teens to be prone to developing a personality disorder.
 These teens often lack the necessary emotional tools for interacting with others and functioning normally in society.
 One way they compensate for these missing tools is by — you guessed it — lying.
 According to UNC School of Medicine Psychiatrist Keenan Penaskovic, lying alone is not definitive of an underlying personality disorder, but can suggest one in combination with other symptoms.
 If it turns out that your child is developing a personality disorder, the clock is ticking.
 Once he or she turns 18, you have much less say over whether or not your child gets the help he or she needs.
+Ironically, many personality disorders can't be diagnosed until a child turns 18.

 Let’s face it — we all lie.
 Often, we tell white lies in an effort to protect another from hurt feelings, to cover up poor or embarrassing decisions, or to simply make small talk.
 Less often, we tell lies to hurt someone or damage their reputation; or to conceal immoral or illegal behavior.
 Those are the lies that can destroy lives.